 KRAZy Country 105.9 |

-- Carrie Underwood Continues Her Reign at No. 1 on Top 20
+- Miranda Lambert and Carrie Underwood Return to No. 1 on Top 20

 Margaret LeAnn Rimes (born August 28, 1982, in Jackson, Mississippi) is a popular American country and pop music singer.
 Rimes emerged with her first single, "Blue," when she was just thirteen years old in 1996.
 She is most recognized for her crossover hit "How Do I Live" which, according to the Billboard charts, is one of the most successful songs in American music history, spending 69 weeks on the Hot 100 chart, which currently stands as the second longest run in the chart's history (behind Jason Mraz's "I'm Yours").